 BCdiploma specializes in 100% blockchain certified diplomas, attestations, badges and micro-certifications.

-BCdiploma’s blockchain technology ensures that training organizations and companies have direct, decentralized access to certified credentials.
+BCdiploma’s blockchain technology ensures that training organizations and companies have direct, decentralized access to certified micro credentials.

 Each digital certificate based on blockchain technology is 100% secure, verifiable, forgery-proof and designed for unlimited sharing online across all media.